PhusNguyen/Elbow-Angle-Tracking-IMUs/README.md

-# Human-Elbow-Angle-Tracking-Using-Wearable-Inertial-Measurement-Units-
+# Elbow-Angle-Joint-Tracking-With-Wearable-Inertial-Measurement-Units-
-This project aims to develop and evaluate techniques for accurate elbow angle estimation IMUs
+This project developed a wearable elbow angle estimation system using two IMU sensors and an ESP32-S2 microcontroller, communicating via Micro-ROS with ROS 2.
+After comparing three sensor fusion techniques, the Madgwick filter was selected for its superior accuracy and stability.
+The system was validated through both controlled flat surface experiments and human arm trials.